nilshenrich/TCP_ServerClient/README.md

 // Output stream generator
 ofstream *generator_outStream(int clientId)
 {
+    // This method is called when establishing a new connection, even before the worker_established method
     // Stream must be generated with new
     // This example uses file stream but any other ostream could be used
     // (clientId could be changed if needed)